FunkyPizza/GifClipper/README.md

 Distributed under the GNU GPL V3.0 License.
 See `LICENSE.txt` for more information.

 # Release log
+**Release 0.4**

+- Fixed issues with video resolution parameter was not properly applied if no crop was applied.
+- Fixed issues with missing FFMPEG dependency dlls.
+- Improved Quality settings (the 'Low' quality settings will now create files notably smaller with little loss).
+- Fully implemented transcoders are now available to use as an alternative of relying on ffmpeg.exe commands.
+Both types of transcoders should produce very similar results.
+See 'Use CMD transcoder' tickbox to enable or disable the use of CMD transcoders.

+**Note:** In this release, the MP4 transcoder is notably slower than its CMD counterpart, the quality of the output file is not affected.
+__________
 **Release 0.3**

 - GifClipper can now export the current edit as a MP4 video (all Export Settings still apply)